Louise Tracy: Family

 On June 26, 1924, Louise and Spencer's first child, John, was born.
-Nine months later, Louise discovered that John was hearing impaired.
-Early in 1926 Louise met a deaf woman at a contract bridge party who could lip read very well, encouraging Louise that John might have a normal life in spite of his deafness.
-She took John to a hearing specialist, who confirmed a diagnosis of nerve deafness.
+Nine months later, Louise discovered that John was hard of hearing.
+Early in 1926 Louise met a deaf woman at a contract bridge party who could lip read very well, encouraging Louise that John might have a typical life in spite of his deafness.
+She took John to a hearing specialist, who confirmed the deafness was sensorineural, cause unknown.
 The doctor told Louise that even though there was no medical treatment, John could still learn how to talk, lip read, and do anything a hearing person could do.

 With new hope, Louise began working with John, using material from different schools.
 In 1927, John spoke the word "Mama" for the first time.
 In June 1927, John was enrolled in the Wright Oral School for the deaf in New York City.
 At three years of age, he was the youngest child they had ever accepted.

-In the summer of 1930, Spencer Tracy went to Hollywood, California, to make his first film.
+In the summer of 1930, Spencer Tracy went to Hollywood to make his first film.
 John and Louise also traveled to Hollywood while Spencer was filming.
-On the train back to New York, John was struck with infantile paralysis.
+On the train back to New York, John was struck with polio.

 In July 1932, the Tracys' daughter Susie was born, and by March 1935, the family moved to a ranch in Encino, California, where they lived for 19 years.
 During the 1930s, Louise and Spencer both began playing polo and became accomplished players.

 Spencer and Louise separated in 1933, though they reconciled in 1935.
 There was never again an official separation between Tracy and his wife, but the marriage continued to be troubled.
 Tracy increasingly lived in hotels and by the 1940s, the two were effectively living separate lives.
 Throughout their marriage, Spencer frequently engaged in extramarital affairs, including those with actresses Loretta Young, Joan Crawford, Myrna Loy, Ingrid Bergman, and Gene Tierney.